 Everyone reacts differently to drugs.
 Some people will experience more side effects than others, while some people do not experience any side effects at all.
 The side effects of tamoxifen are listed below.

 Tamoxifen is made by a number of different manufacturers.
 Some people report a change in the side effects they experience if they take tamoxifen made by a different manufacturer.
 This suggests that some people find tamoxifen produced by one manufacturer seems to suit them better than another.

 You may want to discuss this with your specialist or GP, or ask the pharmacist who dispenses your prescriptions if they can supply you with tamoxifen from the manufacturer you prefer.

 Common side effects

 The most common side effects that people have when taking tamoxifen are menopausal symptoms.
 These include:

 - vaginal irritation (such as dryness and itching)

 - mood changes.

-If you are post-menopausal, tamoxifen slows down the natural process of bone loss, reducing the risk of osteoporosis (thinning of the bone).
-However pre-menopausal women may be at risk of thinning of the bones when taking tamoxifen.
-This would be unlikely to lead to osteoporosis unless treatment has been given to stop the ovaries from working as well.
+If you are post-menopausal, tamoxifen slows down the process of bone loss, reducing the risk of osteoporosis (thinning of the bone).
+However, pre-menopausal women may be at risk of thinning of the bones when taking tamoxifen.
+This is unlikely to lead to osteoporosis unless treatment has been given to stop the ovaries from working as well.

 - eyesight problems